On R List of Movie Reviews

 9/23:

-speaking to each other.
-It's more prominently displayed by Johnny who emotes completely different than expected.
+different planes when speaking to each other.
+It's prominently displayed by Johnny who emotes completely

-straight answer from anywhere on the internet, but I'll have to say, "Yeah, he is."
-If true, it should explain everything.
+find a straight answer anywhere on the internet but must say, "Yeah, he is."
+If true, it should

-to Tommy Wiseau being new to the film business and the high turnover among the cast and crew.
-Juliette Danielle is
+reasons due to Tommy Wiseau being new to the film business and the high turnover among the cast and crew.